tektoncd/pipeline/docs/task-parameters.md

 The following example shows how Tasks can be parameterized, and these parameters can be passed to the `Task` from a `TaskRun`.

-Input parameters in the form of `${inputs.foo}` are replaced inside of the buildSpec.
+Input parameters in the form of `${inputs.params.foo}` are replaced inside of the buildSpec.

 The following `Task` declares an input parameter called 'flags', and uses it in the `buildSpec.steps.args` list.